clockworksspheres/wNp/README.md

 Will be using PyInstaller to create an app or integrated binary, depending on the operating system.

 Still in the process of building the build pipeline.
 BuildScripts borrowed from another project.
 Only the build.macos.sh functions to build the dev environment.
-Other build scripts not yet modified.
+Other build scripts not yet tested.

 ## How to release